Merzasphor/MWSE/docs/source/events/itemTileUpdated.md

 # itemTileUpdated

-This event fires when a dialogue response is triggered.
+This event is fired whenever an inventory item tile is updated, as well as when the tile is created.
+This can be used to easily manipulate or extend the appearance of inventory tiles.

 ```lua
 --- @param e itemTileUpdatedEventData